ashuio/shavee/README.md

 * `-z` : if present in conjunction with any of the above options, it will try to unlock and mount the given dataset with the derived key instead of printing it.
 Takes zfs dataset path as argument. ( Will automatically append username in PAM mode )

 **NOTE: The `-y` (Yubikey mode) flag and the `-f <path to file>` (File mode) option are interchangeable.**

+It is recommended to run the command to change keys again of your Datasets after version updates.

 ## Configure ZFS Datasets